 Failure is not an option.

-With the addition of this on-device real-time database, RadiCo’s industrial controllers can now operate independently—an important capability if communication with the back end is temporarily severed.
+With the addition of this on-device database, RadiCo’s industrial controllers can now operate independently—an important capability if communication with the back end is temporarily severed.

 Research and Industrial Corporation, RadiCo, is based in Obnisk, Russian Federation.
 For the last decade the company has provided innovative technologies and world-class radiation monitoring systems and radiation control services to nuclear facilities in the Russian Federation and Europe.
 Power plants like Leningrad NPP, Novovoronezh NPP and Kalinin NPP depend on RadiCo technology for radiation monitoring software.
 Among RadiCo customers are such industry leaders as Canberra Industries and the Russian state enterprise ROSENERGOATOM.
 For more information visit www.radico.ru.

 “We had to make sure the controller application could store and retrieve data in microsecond time frames, guaranteed.
 McObject’s eXtremeDB in-memory database system is a natural choice for applications that require this kind of real-time data processing,” RadiCo’s senior developer said.